avpnusr/torprivoxy/README.md

 Healthcheck & Configs
 -----
-The docker container has a working healtcheck built in.
+The docker container has a working healthcheck built in.

-To determine correct function, it verifies access to some *.onion adresses.
+To determine the correct function, it verifies access to some *.onion addresses.

 **torrc-configuration:**
 ```